Jackson Elementary Headlines

 We are so glad you have decided to join our school!
-At Jackson, we want every child to feel valued and included as a part of our Jackson family.
+At Jackson, we want every child to feel valued and included as a part of our jackson family.
 We have full day Kindergarten, choir, an art program and an intramural program.
 Please join us as often as you can.
 If you are interested in volunteering at our school, please contact your child's teacher.

--Office hours are 7:30 AM- 3:30 PM, Monday through Friday.
+Office Hours are 7:30 a.m. - 3:30 p.m., Monday through Friday.

 District 6 Headlines

-In compliance with Titles VI & VII of the Civil Rights Act of 1964, Title IX of the Education Amendments of 1972; Section 504 of the Rehabilitation Act of 1973, the Age Discrimination in Employment Act of 1967, the Americans with Disabilities Act, the Genetic Information Nondiscrimination Act of 2008, and Colorado law, Weld County School District 6, Greeley, Colorado, does not unlawfully discriminate on the basis of race, color, sex, religion, national origin, ancestry, gender identity, creed, age, marital status, sexual orientation, genetic information, disability or need for special education services in admissions, access to, treatment, or employment in educational programs or activities which it operates.
-Greeley-Evans School District 6 will take appropriate steps to ensure that the lack of English language skills will not be a barrier to admission and participation in vocational education programs.
+In compliance with Titles VI & VII of the Civil Rights Act of 1964, Title IX of the Education Amendments of 1972; Section 504 of the Rehabilitation Act of 1973, the Age Discrimination in Employment Act of 1967, the Americans with Disabilities Act, the Genetic Information Nondiscrimination Act of 2008, and Colorado law, Weld County School District 6, Greeley, Colorado, does not unlawfully discriminate against otherwise qualified students, employees, applicants for employment, or members of the public on the basis of disability, race, creed, color, sex, sexual orientation, marital status, national origin, religion, ancestry, or need for special education services.
+Discrimination against employees and applicants for employment based on age, genetic information, and conditions related to pregnancy or childbirth is also prohibited in accordance with state and/or federal law.

 Complaint procedures have been established for students, parents, employees, and members of the public.
-The following person(s) have been identified as the compliance officer for the district employees and members of the public.
+The following person has been identified as the compliance officer and Title IX Coordinator for the district.

-Assistant Superintendent of Human Resources
+Assistant Superintendent of Human Resources, Annette Overton

-Greeley, CO 80631
+1025 Ninth Avenue, Greeley, CO 80631